jacekturek/fuzyecon/preference_relation.md

 > Fuzzy set function (element f(element)) - f: how much an element belongs to a set

-This is called fuzzy function which describes how much an element x belongs to a set: (x,f(x)) belongs to A.
+This is called fuzzy function.

 > ⇨ x = "oranges"
 >